oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 1. If you are in the Docker container bash, type `exit` to return to your Command Prompt.

+2. Ensure that node.js is installed on your Windows computer by running `node -v`.
+If not, install it from [here](https://nodejs.org/en/download/).

+3. Run `pip install future`

-2. Run these two commands to manually compile the frontend tests and run the tests:
+4. Run these two commands to manually compile the frontend tests and run the tests:
      ```
        node .\node_modules\typescript\bin\tsc --project .
        node .\node_modules\karma\bin\karma start .\core\tests\karma.conf.ts